 SECTION 8.
-Subsection (b) of section 51H of chapter 111, as so appearing, is hereby amended by adding the following sentence:- The practitioner or other licensed healthcare provider, who discovers a serious adverse drug event resulting from a patient's use, consumption or interaction with any pharmaceutical or drug preparation, shall report the event to the federal Food and Drug Administration's MedWatch Program, as well as the pharmacy from which the drug was produced, compounded or dispensed in addition to all other reporting requirements.
+Subsection (b) of section 51H of chapter 111, as so appearing, is hereby amended by adding the following sentence:- The facility who discovers a serious adverse drug event resulting from a patient's use, consumption or interaction with any pharmaceutical or drug preparation, shall report the event to the federal Food and Drug Administration's MedWatch Program, as well as the pharmacy from which the drug was produced, compounded or dispensed in addition to all other reporting requirements.